mostuselessboy/superinsta/README.md

 # Superinsta 1.8 - Unofficial Insta Client
 This is a GUI based Instagram App-Client.
 Earlier it was known as Instagrade.
 Also the project might be very bugy because I wrote 12k+ lines of code within 1 months while my exams were going on also.
 Do not copy the  You can consider it just as a Instagram app for Windows.
 It supports regular instagram features like:

-IMPORTANT : PLEASE INSTALL THE 2 FONTS IN THE FONT FOLDER.
+# IMPORTANT : PLEASE INSTALL THE 2 FONTS IN THE FONT FOLDER.
 ALSO THERE MIGHT BE SOME FONT SIZE/RESOLUTION ISSUES BECAUSE THE APP IS UNDER DEVOLOPMENT.
+DO NOT COPY THE CODE WITHOUT MY PERMISSION
 - Login
 - Search
 - Like / Unlike